Staff and Governance

-The Paddle Canada Board of Directors is comprised of thirteen (13) Regional Directors (one (1) from each Province and Territory of Canada), the immediate Past President, Blair Doyle, and the President Emeritus, Eric Williams.
-As per the new Paddle Canada By-Laws 2014, the term of office for each Regional Director is nominally 3 years, with one third of the Board of Directors elected in a 3 year rotating cycle as follows:
+The Paddle Canada Board of Directors is comprised of 13 Regional Directors (one from each province and territory of Canada), the immediate Past President and the President Emeritus.
+As per the Paddle Canada Bylaws 2014, the term of office for each Regional Director is nominally three years, with one-third of the Board of Directors elected in a three-year rotating cycle as follows:

 |Year 1||Year 2||Year 3|